derekburgess/seg-graph-rag/README.md

 `NEO4J_PASSWORD` (you set)

-Note: At this point you will need to use all 3 commands to create Parquet files and process them into the Neo4j graph.
+At this point you will need to use all 3 commands to create Parquet files and process them into the Neo4j graph.

 ## Usage

 To process a PDF into vectors, stored as a Parquet dataset run:

-`seg --document PATH --dataset NAME`
+`seg --document PATH --dataset NAME --images BINARY`

 e.x., `seg --document Documents/test_documents/test.pdf --dataset test_dataset`

-Note: There is no need to add .parquet when creating a dataset.
+There is no need to add .parquet when creating a dataset.
 You can also continue to add PDF's to a dataset by calling it again with a different PDF.

+Adding `--images` will send the images in the PDF to OpenAI for summary and store the summaries as chunks.

 To process Parquet datasets into the graph database: